Green Belt review

 As part of the evidence base for the Local Plan, the council appointed Arup to review Green Belt boundaries in Runnymede.
 Two phases of review work have been undertaken; the first was a strategic level review in 2014, followed by a more finely grained assessment of land within defined buffers of the borough's urban settlements in 2017.

 A number of the detailed representations received during the 2016 issues, options and preferred approaches consultation related to the matter of the Green Belt Review (GBR) completed in 2014 by consultants on behalf of the council.

 Following this the council carried out further work in respect of the Green Belt.

 Accordingly, an additional more finely grained assessment has been completed, the results of which will, alongside the conclusions of the council's amended Site Selection Methodology and Assessment (SSMA), inform the council's additional round of public consultation on the Local Plan, which is due to start on 12 May 2017 (Regulation 18).

 The GBR part two complements and seeks to elaborate on the original 2014 version.
 The review considered only a relatively small part of the Green Belt in Runnymede, focusing on land within a specific buffer around the borough's settlements.
-The buffer zones are as shown on the map below.

 In the majority of settlements, the zone extends 400 metres from the existing settlement boundary into the Green Belt; for the smaller settlements of Englefield Green, Ottershaw and Thorpe, the zone extends 250 metres.